MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-capacity-policy-command.md

 > [!NOTE]
 >
 > * Changes to the cluster capacity policy could take up to 1 hour to take effect.
-> * All properties other than the ones inputted in the command are reset to their default values.
-Use [.alter-merge cluster policy capacity command](alter-merge-capacity-policy-command.md) for changing only some of the properties, while keeping the others intact.
+> * All properties other than the ones specified in the command are reset to their default values.
+To change some properties, while keeping the others intact, use [.alter-merge cluster policy capacity command](alter-merge-capacity-policy-command.md).

 ## Permissions